ihenrywu/Gurobi-Tool-Network-Model/README.md

 Detailed usage guidelines can be found in:[Handbook of TOOL 2](https://github.com/ihenrywu/Gurobi-Tool-Network-Model/blob/main/%5BPDF%5D%20Handbook%20of%20TOOL%202.pdf).

 It's worth noting that these tools have a drawback: their ease of use allows users to obtain correct answers without fully grasping the underlying principles.
 While this could be a concern for educational contexts, the open-source nature of these tools provides a valuable opportunity for students to explore the practical applications of Gurobi and Jupyter further.

-## Execute Model without Gurobi License

-Execute Gurobi in Jupyter notebook need a Gurobi license and install Jupyter.
-Good news is that "Google Colab provides an easy way to use Gurobi with Python + Jupyter notebooks, with no local software installation required", and with no license needed.
-See the instructions [here](https://support.gurobi.com/hc/en-us/articles/4409582394769-Google-Colab-Installation-and-Licensing).

-Or you can use the Colab Version of TOOL 1 directly: [TOOL 1: Excel to Gurobi for Network Models(Colab Version)](https://colab.research.google.com/drive/1SiWc0q-otM1BLDBTDK7LbzFCiSr3x1Rm?authuser=5)

 ## Acknowledgments